Kristina01111000/Drws_site/README.md

 - give people the option between the app and the scorecard site? -> have a line like "download our scorecard app here or get a copy of the scorecard here"

 4/6

-- Put the epub in the ebook listing when he sends it, see if i can put the pdf and the epub both on the site
-	- is there a way to open epubs on my computer?
-No
-	- try to get the epub uploaded onto the site, need to find a plugin to make it work
-	- WP Extra File Types does not work
-	- Simple WordPress Download Monitor does not work
-	- can't find any that still work, looking into ones specifically for books

 - check once a month to see if i can get the justified text to stick
 - he is going to send me a copy of the app to look at, its still in sandbox mode